...

 Injection Molding Cost: Compared with Other Approaches

 Injection molding is often considered for its cost-efficiency in mass production.
-While the initial setup and mold costs are high, the per-unit cost significantly decreases with volume, making it more economical for large-scale manufacturing compared to other methods.
+While the initial setup and mold costs are high, cost per part significantly decreases with volume, making it cost effective for high volumes.

 In contrast, 3D printing and CNC machining have different cost structures.
 3D printing is more cost-effective for low-volume, complex designs due to minimal setup costs.
 CNC machining, while versatile, incurs higher costs in materials and labor, especially for complex parts or large quantities.